onlyquake/xonotic-wiki/Weapons-Stay.md

 In this mutator, weapons will still “respawn” after being collected.
 This just turns a red weapon back to normal again, meaning it will give you the weapon and ammo.

+Weapons dropped from players are not affected by this mutator.

 CVar
 ----
 This is controlled by the [CVar](CVars) `g_weapon_stay`.